nanobox-io/nanobox-docs/source/app-config/boxfile/index.html.md

 ---
-title: The Boxfile
+title: boxfile.yml
 ---

-The Boxfile is a yaml config file housed in the root of your project's repo that defines what components should exist in your app and all configuration related to your app’s deployment and infrastructure.
+The `boxfile.yml` is a yaml config file housed in the root of your project that defines what components should exist in your app and all configuration related to your app’s deployment and infrastructure.
 It allows you to custom-configure your app's environment to your project's specific needs.

 #### Important Things to Know About the Boxfile
 - Boxfiles are required to use Nanobox.